robertyte/jekyll-now/_posts/2016-10-19-dissertation5-post.md

 But that is not always the case, the success (or failure) of One Class SVM is data set dependent.
 And it cna be measured empirically.

 One Class SVM with RBF kernel has two parameters - gamma and nu - which are empirically set.
 Nevertheless, because of distinct nature of the learning setting standard cross-validated grid search methods from _sklearn_ cannot be used to find the best fitting parameters.
-Thus I provide code stubs 've written myself to empirically find the best parameters and train the One Class SVM.
+Thus I provide code stubs I've written myself to empirically find the best parameters and train the One Class SVM.

 ```python